Ribose-5-phosphate isomerase deficiency: History

-The first patient was a male born in 1984 to healthy, unrelated parents.
-Early in life, the patient had psychomotor retardation and developed epilepsy at age 4.
-From age 7, a slow neurological regression occurred with prominent cerebellar ataxis, some spasticity, optic atrophy, and a mild sensorimotor neuropathy with no observed organomegaly dysfunction of internal organs.
-MRI scans at age 11 and 14 revealed extensive abnormalities of the cerebral white matter and elevated levels of D-ribitol and D-arabitol.
+The first known patient with ribose-5-phosphate isomerase deficiency was a male born in 1984 to healthy, unrelated parents.
+Early in life, the patient exhibited psychomotor retardation and developed epilepsy at age four.
+From age seven, a gradual neurological regression occurred, characterized by prominent cerebellar ataxia, mild spasticity, optic atrophy, and a sensorimotor neuropathy, without organomegaly or dysfunction of internal organs.
+MRI scans performed at ages eleven and fourteen revealed extensive abnormalities of the cerebral white matter and elevated concentrations of D-ribitol and D-arabitol.

-In 1999 van der Knaap and colleagues reviewed this case of the then 14-year-old boy and characterised the associated symptoms of RPI deficiency as the following: developmental delay, insidious psychomotor regression, epilepsy, leukoencephalopathy and abnormal polyol metabolism.
-Later, Naik and colleagues reported a second case, an 18-year-old man with seizures, psychomotor regression and diffuse white matter abnormality.
-A third case was reported in 2018 by Sklower Brooks and colleagues, a child with neonatal onset leukoencephalopathy and psychomotor delays.
-A fourth case was reported in 2019 by Kaur and colleagues with progressive leukoencephalopathy and elevated urine polyols arabitol and ribitol.
+In 1999, van der Knaap and colleagues reviewed this case, then a 14-year-old boy, and characterized the clinical presentation of ribose-5-phosphate isomerase deficiency as including developmental delay, progressive psychomotor regression, epilepsy, leukoencephalopathy, and abnormalities in polyol metabolism.

+Subsequent cases have been reported.
+In 2017, Naik and colleagues described an 18-year-old man presenting with seizures, psychomotor regression, and diffuse white matter abnormalities.
+A third case, reported in 2018 by Sklower Brooks and colleagues, involved a child with neonatal-onset leukoencephalopathy and psychomotor delay.
+A fourth case was published in 2019 by Kaur and colleagues, describing a patient with progressive leukoencephalopathy and elevated urinary concentrations of the polyols arabitol and ribitol.